Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Colour - Some colour adds personality to your r&eacute;sum&eacute;.
 However, make sure that it will appear alright if converted to greyscale (most likely through a printer).
 Also make sure colouring is consistent.
 I'm not a fan of multiple colours on a single line.

 * Bolding - Personally I don't like bolding in the points, as I find it distracting.
 If you are bolding, less is more.
-Maybe only bold important keywords such as languages and technologies used.
+If you choose to bold, only bold important keywords such as languages and technologies used.

 # Header